Photograph Copyright © 2001 by Miguel Cervantes-Cervantes.

 This site is called “Forest” because of Norman MacAfee’s opera, The Death of the Forest, set to music he has chosen by Charles Ives.
 The Death of the Forest tells the story of King Philip’s War, fought between the Native peoples and the settlers in New England in 1675-76.
 It was the bloodiest war, proportionally, in American history.

 The executive artistic director of the Massachusetts International Festival of the Arts/MIFA, Donald T. Sanders, has written, “I think that The Death of the Forest can become an American cultural treasure produced by opera companies the world over.”

-MIFA will premiere The Death of the Forest in 2014/15 at the newly restored Victory Theatre in Holyoke, Mass.
+MIFA will premiere The Death of the Forest at the newly restored Victory Theatre in Holyoke, Mass.
 Click here to see a drawing by Norman MacAfee for the cover of the libretto of The Death of the Forest.

 Norman MacAfee is a writer, translator, visual artist and editor, who lives in Greenwich Village with Miguel Cervantes Cervantes, a plant biochemist.
 To read an interview about Norman MacAfee published in August 2006 click here.

 Why It Matters Now, Norman MacAfee outlines a vision for America